 XI.
-Relocation Allowance and 'Golden Hello'
+Relocation Allowance

 From time to time, SLT may determine that a relocation allowance should be made available attract the right candidate to the organisation.
 All payments will be made in accordance with the Councils' Relocation Policy up to a maximum payment of £5000.
-From time to time, the Leader of the Council may authorise an increase in the upper limit of the payment where it is necessary to attract candidates to particular roles..
+From time to time, the Leader of the Council may authorise an increase in the upper limit of the payment where it is necessary to attract candidates to particular roles.
+For appointments made to Executive Director Roles in 2014 and Chief Executive in 2020 this allowance was raised to £10,000.

 In exceptional circumstances, the Council may offer a financial incentive to attract candidates to apply for hard to fill vacant posts.
+During 2019/2020, a 'golden hello' of £5000 was offered to attract candidates to apply for roles as a Planning Specialist.

+XII.
 Membership Professional Fees